IsaPortuguez/IsaPortuguez/README.md

 </p>

 ## Studies
-Currently studying in the third year of Business Informatics at the University of Costa Rica
+Currently studying in the third year of Business Informatic at the University of Costa Rica

 ## Extra Certifications and Courses
 </br>